The Psychology of Movement Tutorial Programme

 The Psychology of Movement Tutorial Programme is based on the model of small group supervision, where we discuss, present and think about the application of theory and research in business, education, health and social care settings.
 The settings we discuss will be based on the specific interests of tutees.

-There will be eight 2-hour tutorial sessions plus each tutee will have the opportunity to engage in up to four one-to-one sessions with the teaching team.
+There will be nine 2-hour tutorial sessions plus each tutee will have the opportunity to engage in two one-to-one sessions with the teaching team.

 The tutorials and one-to-one sessions will take place over Zoom.